wanhsiu/portfolio/src/pages/projects/gather-picnic.md

   picnic event to welcome the spring season.
 It is inspired by Hanami Picnic during cherry blossom season in Japan.
 In translation means “cherry blossom viewing”.
-The identity consists of floral graphic elements, the name of the organization, and a grid that is used an organization principle.
+The identity consists of floral graphic elements, the name of the organization, and a grid that is used as an organization principle.
 details: |-
   Logo Type, Body Type: Obviously Wide